accordproject/markdown-transform/README.md

 ###  CommonMark DOM

-The CommonMark DOM is a model for the elements of CommonMark, expressed as a [Concerto schema](https://github.com/accordproject/concerto), and serialized as a JSON graph.
+The CommonMark DOM is a model for the elements of CommonMark (the specification for markdown text), expressed as a [Concerto schema](https://github.com/accordproject/concerto), and serialized as a JSON graph.

-The schema is defined here: https://models.accordproject.org/markdown/commonmark.html
+The schema is defined here: https://models.accordproject.org/markdown/commonmark@0.2.0.html

 ###  CiceroMark DOM

+CiceroMark defines markdown documents with embedded clauses, where each clause is an instance of a template, specified using TemplateMark.

-The CiceroMark DOM extends the CommonMark DOM, defining nodes for `Clause`, `Variable` and `ComputedVariable`.
+The CiceroMark DOM extends the CommonMark DOM, defining nodes for `Clause`, `Variable` and `Formula` etc.

+The schema is defined here: https://models.accordproject.org/markdown/ciceromark@0.3.0.html

+###  TemplateMark DOM

+TemplateMark defines markdown documents with syntax for embedded variables, optional blocks, formulas etc. It is used to define Accord Project templates.

+The TemplateMark DOM extends the CommonMark DOM, defining nodes for `ClauseDefinition`, `VariableDefinition` and `ForumulaDefinition` etc.

-The schema is defined here: https://models.accordproject.org/markdown/ciceromark.html
+The schema is defined here: https://models.accordproject.org/markdown/templatemark.html

 ###  Slate DOM